Marketing and Discount

 • Premium pricing, Apple: Apple maintains high prices for its products, positioning them as premium, high-quality items.
 This exclusivity and focus on design and innovation justify the higher cost.

-• Fremiuim pricing, Spotify: Offers a free version with ads while charging a subscription fee for premium features like ad-free music and offline listening.
+• Freemium pricing, Spotify: Offers a free version with ads while charging a subscription fee for premium features like ad-free music and offline listening.

 • Bundle pricing, McDonald's: Combines items like burgers, fries, and drinks into meal deals at a lower price than purchasing items individually.